JetBrains/kotlin-web-site/docs/topics/kapt.md

 Experimental feature of caching annotation processors' classloaders in kapt can increase the speed of kapt for many consecutive Gradle runs.

-To enable this feature, use the following properties in `gradle.properties`:
+To enable this feature, use the following properties in your `gradle.properties` file:

 ```groovy
 #positive value will enable caching